-- advises other internal personnel as required - liaison between relevant stakeholders - provides advice on client product and environmental / waste management / recovery options - attends the incident as the Westlink Petroleum Emergency Representative when required advises of appropriate external contractors for the type of incident
+- advises other internal personnel as required. - liaison between relevant stakeholders - provides advice on client product and environmental / waste management / recovery options. - attends the incident as the Westlink Petroleum Emergency Representative when required.

 Danny Kreutzer: (Serious and Major Incidents or Emergencies